jdjakub/phd-thesis/ch-bl.md

 What we have here looks like a Waterfall development plan, each step strictly following from the completion of the previous.
 This presentation is convenient as a summary, but in practice, the sequencing here need not be so rigid.
 Adjacent steps may overlap, or we may need to prototype and revise a previous step in light of the result.

-The general outline also resembles the (discredited) "recapitulation theory" in biology.
+The general outline also resembles the discredited "recapitulation theory" in biology.
 The idea was, in order for an embryo to develop into a full organism, it passes through the evolutionary history of its ancestors.
 In other words, for a *particular* clump of cells to develop into an animal, it needs to fast-track its ancestors' evolution from a small clump of cells in the distant past.

 While this has since been rejected in biology, it is a good summary of what is going on in our project here.
 The bootstrapping of a particular self-sustainable system fast-tracks the historical development of computing's abstractions.
-It begins at the machine level and ascends through to higher-level languages, each time building the next stage in the current one.
+It begins at the low level and ascends through to higher-level languages, each time building the next stage in the current one.
 Our work can be seen as an attempt to reconstruct programming on top of a more structured, graphical substrate than the byte arrays we all had to use the first time around.
 With that in mind, let us now proceed to the first stage.

 # Choose a Starting Platform